kxxt/aspeak/README.md

 And the limitations may be subject to change.
 The table above might become outdated in the future.
 Please refer to the latest [Azure Cognitive Services documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-services-quotas-and-limits#general) for the latest information.

+**Attention**: If the result audio is longer than 10 minutes, the audio will be truncated to 10 minutes and the program will not report an error.

 ## Usage

 ```